This is a look many are reaching for right now.

 The white and wood mix is very much about exteriors too – and it’s a color story that continues to pick up momentum.

 Painting brick white using a product like Romabio BioDomus is the solution many homeowners have been looking for to give their brick exteriors new life.
-For example, this is a rendering I did for a client in August 2017 – about a year and half ago.
+For example, this is a rendering I did for a client in August 2017 – about a year and a half ago.

 The Romabio BioDomus color I recommend is Avorio because it’s very similar in appearance to Benjamin Moore’s White Dove OC-17.
 I think RomaBio is a fabulous solution for changing the color of unfortunate brick – which is why you’re seeing this affiliate link on my blog!

 Painting brick is always controversial.
 I’ve recommended Romabio a bunch of times to homeowners on the Garden Web and there’s usually someone who chimes in with a plea to not paint the brick.

 My design advice will always be if the brick is an unfortunate color – or a mix of unfortunate colors – then paint it.
 It makes no sense for a homeowner to live with brick that isn’t pretty.
 Life is too short.
 Especially when there are really good solutions to change it, like Romabio.

 If your brick is pretty, like a classic red brick, then there are other things we can do to make it feel fresh.

 You can purposefully create a palette of bright white and creamier off-whites to update a white-on-white look.
 Success is just a matter of choosing the right warm white to go with the bright, clean white.
 The idea may seem overwhelming but I can find the right warmer white for you if you don’t want to try to tackle it on your own.
 My “Which White is Right” package is where you want to start.